LinkedIn Ads Essentials for B2B Marketers

 Depending on your goal, you’ll focus on the metrics best served by your campaign.
 This can help you figure out if you are reaching your whole population.
 If you aren’t?
 If you have the budget, you may wish to increase your ad spend to make sure that you get to everyone.

-If you want LinkedIn users to visit your website, it’s also wise to set up conversion tracking for your site.
+If you want LinkedIn users to visit your website, setting up conversion tracking for your site is also wise.
 Via LinkedIn, you can track things like specific pages or specific conversions.
 When combined with the right tracking software, you can record phone calls, take a look at what kind of questions potential buyers have to refine your ads, track conversions, and even set up integrations to track purchasing paths if you have an established eCommerce marketplace.

 Creating a Successful Campaign

-If you are hoping to build a successful campaign, make sure you have a clear understanding of your goal.
-Be sure to set up suitable ads and offers, then be sure to track your results to analyze your campaign, then make changes to continue to improve your performance.
+If you hope to build a successful campaign, ensure you clearly understand your goal.
+Set up suitable ads and offers, track your results to analyze your campaign, and make changes to continue improving your performance.

 At Boundify, our business is all about growing yours.
 With specific interest and expertise in working with B2B brands, we can help you make the most of platforms like LinkedIn.
 To learn more, connect with our team today!